 Tianshu Huang

 My research interest lies broadly in learning for cyber-physical systems — applying machine learning to systems in ways that leverage both data-driven learning techniques and a low-level understanding of system properties — and taking a systems approach to machine learning.
-While my current work focuses on radar perception, I consider myself to be an applied ML generalist, with my prior work drawing from techniques across statistics and machine learning literature to tackle problems from several different domains.
+While my current work focuses on radar perception, I consider myself to be applied ML generalist, and my work draws from techniques across statistics and machine learning literature.

 Please contact me at tianshu2@andrew.cmu.edu.
 In addition to my research and open-source portfolio, you can find my Google Scholar page here and my GitHub page here; I also have a photography page.